Bad debts are losses to the business.

 Are you wondering why there will be any bad debt recovery?

 Here is an answer for you.
 Let’s consider an example of a “Failure” company having a receivable balance of $10,000 from a “Successful” Company in its books of accounts.
-Due to some fire accident at the Successful Company(the debtor), there is loss of all the stocks at Go-down and buildings, and so the going concern of Successful Company is a question mark now.
-Per this accident, Failure Company considers all the amounts due from the Successful company as bad debts.
+Due to a fire accident at the Successful Company(the debtor), all the stocks at the Go-down and buildings were lost, so the successful company’s going concern is now a question mark.
+Per this accident, the Failure Company considers all the amounts due from the Successful Company as bad debts.

-However, the Successful company has an insurance policy for the loss and received almost 75% of its losses.
+However, the successful company had an insurance policy for losses and received almost 75% of its losses.
 So, it paid back the $7,500 of its due amount to the Failure company.

-Read the Goods Lost by fire article to understand the accounting in case of loss of asset.
+Read the Goods Lost by Fire article to understand the accounting in case of the loss of an asset.

 Runners Insight

-The example is added to assist the readers with an understanding of why there is a requirement to record bad debt entry and then why bad debt recovery happens from such debtor balance.
+The example is added to assist the readers with an understanding of why recording bad debt entries is required and why bad debt recovery happens from such a debtor balance.

-Now, let’s understand how to record the entries relating to the bad debt Loss and Recovery of bad debt in the books of accounts.
+Now, let’s understand how to record the entries relating to bad debt loss and recovery from bad debt in the books of accounts.

-Bad Debts are loss to the business and falls under Nominal accounts.
-All the nominal accounts hit the statement of profit or loss.
-The accounting rule applicable for Nominal accounts is debiting all the expenses or losses and Crediting all the incomes or gains.
+Bad Debts are losses to the business and fall under Nominal accounts.
+All nominal accounts hit the statement of profit or loss.
+The accounting rule applicable to Nominal accounts is debiting all expenses or losses and crediting all incomes or gains.
 So, we will debit the bad debts GL.

-Bad debts result in reducing the accounts receivable or sundry debtor’s balance.
-So, we need to cancel the accounts receivable GL having debit balance, and therefore, we need to credit the receivable to nullify it.
+Bad debts reduce the accounts receivable or sundry debtors’ balance.
+So, we need to cancel the accounts receivable GL with a debit balance and credit the receivable to nullify it.

 2) Bad Debts Recovered Journal entry

-The books of accounts do not comprise of any journal entries relating to Successful company transactions.
-Receipt of amount will be through Cheque or Cash.
+The books of accounts do not comprise journal entries relating to Successful company transactions.
+The amount will be received by Cheque or Cash.

 Also Read: True Up Journal Entry